 Applications competing for financial assistance will be reviewed and evaluated by objective review panels using only the criteria described in Section V.1.
-Criteria of this announcement.
+Criteria of this funding opportunity.
 Each panel is composed of experts with knowledge and experience in the area under review.
 Generally, review panels include three reviewers and one chairperson.

 Results of the competitive objective review are taken into consideration by ACF in the selection of projects for funding; however, objective review scores and rankings are not binding.
 Scores and rankings are only one element used in the award decision-making process.
-ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g., ensuring coverage of states, counties, or service areas) in its pre-award decisions.
+If identified in Section I. Program Description, ACF reserves the right to consider preferences to fund organizations serving emerging, unserved, or under-served populations, including those populations located in pockets of poverty.
+In addition, ACF reserves the right to evaluate applications in the larger context of the overall portfolio by considering geographic distribution of federal funds (e.g., ensuring coverage of states, counties, or service areas) in its pre-award decisions.